They assist in reducing people’s exposure to chemicals which pose risks to health from water, air and land.

 How much do toxicologists and epidemiologists make?

 As for what toxicologists do, there’s actually a huge amount of variety in both laboratory and non-laboratory jobs.
+They often work in an office and outdoor environment as well.

 Do bench jobs or non-bench jobs pay higher?